Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

-Ideal for long-distance paddles and multi-day SUP tours, today’s best touring paddle boards offer an unmatched blend of speed, stability, and maximum glide performance…
+Ideal for long-distance paddles and multi-day SUP tours, today’s best touring paddle boards offer a blend of speed, stability, and maximum glide performance…

 BLACKFIN Model V

 60-day money back

 Other Touring SUPs